Ems (river): Course

 The source of the river is in the southern Teutoburg Forest in North Rhine-Westphalia.
 In Lower Saxony, the brook becomes a comparatively large river.
 Here the swampy region of Emsland is named after the river.
 In Meppen the Ems is joined by its largest tributary, the Hase River.
 It then flows northwards, close to the Dutch border, into East Frisia.
-Near Emden, it flows into the Dollart bay (a national park) and then continues as a tidal river towards the Dutch city of Delfzijl.
+Near Emden, it flows into the Dollard bay (a national park) and then continues as a tidal river towards the Dutch city of Delfzijl.

 Between Emden and Delfzijl, the Ems forms the border between the Netherlands and Germany and was subject to a mild dispute: the Dutch believed that the border runs through the geographical centre of the estuary, whereas the Germans claimed it runs through the deepest channel (which is close to the Dutch coast).
 As the parties are now friendly states with an open border, the argument went no further than an agreement to disagree.
 The issue was settled amicably in October 2014.

 It became an active issue in late July 1914, when the Imperial German government began plans to mine the whole of the estuary that they claimed, in preparation for the launching of the Great War.
 The Dutch envoy in Berlin, Wilem Alexander Frederik Baron Gevers, tactfully announced the boundary was uncertain, and that the dispute was "opgeschort", which could mean either "suspended" or "resolved", depending on the context.
 The Dutch government endorsed the ambiguous declaration, thus relieving itself of an obligation to declare war on Germany for violating its neutrality.
 After the war, the dispute was resumed.

 Past Delfzijl, the Ems discharges into the Wadden Sea, part of the North Sea.
 The two straits that separate the German island of Borkum from its neighbours Rottumeroog (Netherlands) and Memmert (Germany) continue the name "Ems", as they are called Westere(e)ms and Osterems (West and East Ems).